Robust Fine-Tuning from Non-Robust Pretrained Models: Mitigating Suboptimal Transfer With Epsilon-Scheduling: Introduction

 Based on our findings, we propose \textbf{\emph{Epsilon-Scheduling}}, a schedule over the perturbation strength during RFT to encourage optimal transfer.
 This novel heuristic is a two-hinge linear schedule that begins with standard fine-tuning (zero perturbation) for early epochs and linearly increases to the target perturbation at final epochs (see Figure \ref{fig:scheduler}).
 This strategy effectively prevents \emph{suboptimal transfer} and improves both accuracy and robustness.

 To better evaluate the fine-tuned models, we introduce a complementary evaluation metric, dubbed \textbf{\emph{expected robustness}}.
 This proposed metric evaluates the expectation of the model accuracy across the full perturbation range from zero (clean accuracy) to the target robustness threshold.
-The \emph{expected robustness} provides a concise yet comprehensive measure of the accuracy–robustness trade-off, grounded in a practical threat model.
+The \emph{expected robustness} provides a concise, yet comprehensive measure of the accuracy–robustness trade-off, grounded in a practical threat model.
 We demonstrate that it offers valuable insights for model selection.
-Under this metric, \emph{Epsilon-Scheduling} consistently outperforms the standard robust-finetuning, even when worst-case robustness at the target threshold is similar or lower.
+Under this metric, \emph{Epsilon-Scheduling}\footnote{Code available at: \href{https://github.com/ngnawejonas/EpsilonScheduling}{https://github.com/ngnawejonas/EpsilonScheduling}} consistently outperforms the standard robust-finetuning, even when worst-case robustness at the target threshold is similar or lower.

-\textbf{Summary of Contributions}\quad Our main contributions are: \textbf{(i)} We show that robust fine-tuning from non-robust backbones often leads to \emph{suboptimal transfer}, even at small perturbation strengths, where performance can fall significantly below standard fine-tuning. \textbf{(ii)} We find that robust finetuning results in task adaptation delay compared to standard finetuning and that this delay strongly correlates with \emph{suboptimal transfer}. \textbf{(iii)}We propose \emph{Epsilon-Scheduling}, a two-hinge linear schedule for adjusting the training perturbation strength, which effectively mitigates the challenges associated with optimizing adversarial loss. \textbf{(iv)} We introduce \emph{expected robustness}, a new evaluation metric capturing the full accuracy--robustness trade-off, and report performance using this metric for the first time. \textbf{(v)} Through extensive experiments, we show that \emph{Epsilon-Scheduling} consistently prevents suboptimal transfer and improves expected robustness across both moderate ($\nicefrac{4}{255}$) and high ($\nicefrac{8}{255}$) perturbation regimes.
+\textbf{Summary of Contributions}\quad Our main contributions are: \textbf{(i)} We show that robust fine-tuning from non-robust backbones often leads to \emph{suboptimal transfer}, even at small perturbation strengths, where performance can fall significantly below standard fine-tuning. \textbf{(ii)} We find that robust finetuning results in task adaptation delay compared to standard finetuning and that this delay strongly correlates with \emph{suboptimal transfer}. \textbf{(iii)}We propose \emph{Epsilon-Scheduling}, a two-hinge linear schedule to adjust the training perturbation strength, which effectively mitigates the challenges associated with optimizing adversarial loss. \textbf{(iv)} We introduce \emph{expected robustness}, a new evaluation metric capturing the full accuracy--robustness trade-off, and report performance using this metric for the first time. \textbf{(v)} Through extensive experiments, we show that \emph{Epsilon-Scheduling} consistently prevents suboptimal transfer and improves expected robustness across both moderate ($\nicefrac{4}{255}$) and high ($\nicefrac{8}{255}$) perturbation regimes.